-Former All Blacks and rugby league star Sonny Bill Williams has given his verdict on TJ Perenara’s potential move to the NRL.
+Former cross-code star Sonny Bill Williams gives verdict on TJ Perenara's potential NRL move

 Perenara’s playing future has been the subject of plenty of speculation in recent days following a shock report that the 69-test All Blacks halfback could make the switch to rugby league to join the Sydney Roosters in the NRL.

 Roosters head coach Trent Robinson has since confirmed his club’s interest in the 29-year-old as he looks to fill the void left at hooker in the wake of veteran dummy half Jake Friend’s retirement.